NREL/disco/docs/source/installation.rst

     $ conda create -n disco python=3.7
     $ conda activate disco
+    # Run this command if your git version is lower than 2.19.
+    $ conda install git">=2.19"

 .. warning:: Python 3.7 is required.
 Newer versions won't work.